angular/ng2-test-seed/README.md

 ## Intro

-This repository is a seed Angular2 application, with a focus on showing how unit tests can be written and run.
+This repository is an example Angular2 application, with a focus on showing how unit tests can be written and run.

+For a full-service starter application, try [angular-cli](https://github.com/angular/angular-cli).

 ## Software Prerequisites